rahulrajpandey/kafka-connect-examples/ex-3-cdc-with-debezium/notes.md

 Enter MySQL Service and Verify binlog is enabled
 ```
+# for administrative setup, login using root user
 docker exec -it mysql mysql -uroot -proot

 SHOW VARIABLES LIKE 'log_bin';